Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Collect patient insurance information during intake and registration.

 Collecting patient insurance information at intake means more than asking the patient which company insures them.
 It also means getting the patient’s insurance ID, policy number and, if applicable, group number.
-The patient’s insurance card should also have a phone number that providers can call.
-You should record this number too.
+The patient’s insurance card should also have a phone number that providers can call, which you should record.

 Additionally, you should check whether the patient or someone else is the policyholder.
-Make sure to record the policyholder’s full name and relationship to the patient.
+If applicable, record the policyholder’s full name and relationship to the patient.
 Group all the insurance information you’ve collected with the patient’s full name and date of birth, and you’ll have everything you need.

 TipTip

-Capturing a complete record of patient demographics offers several key benefits to your medical practice, including faster check-ins, insurance verification, and reduced labor in recordkeeping.
+Capturing a complete record of patient demographics offers several benefits to your medical practice, including faster check-ins, quicker insurance verification and reduced recordkeeping labor.

 2. Reach out to the patient’s insurer.

-Whether you have an excellent relationship with the patient’s insurer or have literally never worked with them before, contact them once you have the patient’s information.
-You should reach out early on, as insurers cover so many people that they might need several days to acknowledge and act on your verification request.
+Whether you have an excellent relationship with the patient’s insurer or have never worked with them before, contact them after collecting the patient’s information.
+You should reach out early because insurers cover so many people that they might need several days to acknowledge and act on your verification request.

-To start, try reaching out by phone.
-Call the insurance provider number you collected from the patient and wait for a representative to answer.
-If you find yourself waiting for what feels like forever, call back later, as insurance provider lines are often quite busy.
+1. Reach out by phone.
+Call the insurance provider’s number you collected from the patient and wait for a representative to answer.
+If you find yourself waiting for what feels like forever, call back later; insurance provider lines are often quite busy.

-Alternatively, many insurers have online portals in which you can enter the patient’s data to verify their coverage and benefits.
-However, these portals have a reputation for being outdated, so the results of your verification could be inaccurate.
-Phone calls are thus generally best for insurance verification, but online portals can be a decent option in a pinch.
+Alternatively, many insurers have online portals where you can enter the patient’s data to verify their coverage and benefits.
+However, these portals have a reputation for being outdated, so your verification results could be inaccurate.
+Phone calls are generally best for insurance verification, but online portals can be a decent option in a pinch.

 Did You Know?Did you know